sroze/companienv/README.md

 A lot of frameworks such as Symfony [are using a `.env` file](https://symfony.com/doc/current/configuration.html#the-env-file-environment-variables) to configure the application, but we don't have anything to help users to complete their local `.env` file.

-Companienv will helps you manage the .env files from a .env.dist version.
-It can read default values, identify missing variables but also generate credentials such as secrets and even propagate files such as public/private key pairs.
+Companienv will helps you manage the `.env` files, from a reference `.env.dist` version in your code repository.
+Companienv can:

+- Read and populate default values
+- Identify and ask only missing variables
+- Propagate files (copy files from somewhere else)
+- Generate public/private keys
+- Generate SSL certificates
+- Much more, via your own extension

 ## Usage

 1. Create your default `.env.dist` file, which is in your version control

-2. Require `companienv` as your project dependency:
+2. Require `sroze/companienv` as your project dependency:
 ```
 composer req sroze/companienv
 ```